i11g/Front-End-Technologies-Basics/README.md

 - Working with basic concepts of the JavaScript language
 - Java Script async functions and promises
 - Test management with the qUnit
-- Working with the Jasmine
+- Working with the Pkaywright

 ## Technologies Used
 - HTML 5, CSS and Java Script